 My favorite historical atlases, by Colin McEvedy, are apparently out of date on the subject of early trade.
 Or to be precise, McEvedy gave an accurate picture of the Egyptian state, which had a command economy; but Mesopotamia had a lively trade economy even if it didn’t have marketplaces or coinage.
 (The picture of early traders in my story “The multipliers” is more accurate than I thought!)

-None of the civilizations really valued traders, and indeed often took steps (e.g. with sumptuary laws) to underline that they were not aristocrats.
+None of the civilizations really valued traders, and indeed often took steps (e.g. with sumptuary laws) to signal that they were not aristocrats.
 On the other hand, in some civilizations, lesser members of the aristocracy could supplement their income with trade.

 The position of women in all the civilizations was lower than the men, and tended to deteriorate over time.
-E,g, in earlier Egypt and Shang China we see female bureaucrats (often relatives of the king), later replaced by men.
+E.g. in earlier Egypt and Shang China we see female bureaucrats (often relatives of the king), later replaced by men.
 Traders among the Yoruba, and innkeepers in Mesopotamia, were often women.

 The idea of a straightforward practical manual on anything seems to have eluded the literate societies– what they wanted to write down was magic and rites.
-Even practical concerns, like metallurgy in Benin and navigation in China, was conducted with rituals and superstitions.
+Even practical concerns, like metallurgy in Benin and navigation in China, were conducted with rituals and superstitions.

 The Tea Party view of the world– a 1% who cannot be coddled enough, the poor who need to be treated ever more badly– is as old as dirt.
 The social contract was always a rotten bargain.
 E.g. in China, there was ‘punishment’ (xing) for the lower classes, ‘etiquette’ (li) for the gentry.
 It was viewed as just and natural for the elite to live off the labor of the masses– and make sure the masses had no real avenues of improvement.
-When ordinary coercion wasn’t enough, it was always possible to invent even more pretexts for oppressing the poor. e.g. with accusations of witchcraft.
-Things like the admirable road system of the Inkas were not build as social services– they were military movements and for provisioning the elite.
+When ordinary coercion wasn’t enough, it was always possible to invent even more pretexts for oppressing the poor, e.g. with accusations of witchcraft.
+Things like the admirable road system of the Inkas were not built as social services– they were for military movements and for provisioning the elite.
 About the one service the poor could count on was security: times of anarchy and disunion were even worse.

 At the same time, management was a very difficult problem for early states.
 No ruler could keep an eye on everything, and the elite was both a necessity and a threat.
-The elite had to be kept relatively happy, and was the only source of people one could delegate authority to, but it also took all the independence it could get.
+The elite had to be kept relatively happy, and it was the only source of people one could delegate authority to, but it also took all the independence it could get.
 In practice, totalitarian micromanagement was impossible– even conquered groups of people were generally left to rule themselves so long as they paid their taxes.